-EE BIOL 200C - Animal Behavior
+EE BIOL 100 – Introduction to Ecology and Behavior

-Behavior, Conservation Biology, Evolutionary Biology
+Behavior, Conservation Biology, Ecology, Evolutionary Biology, Theory

 I have many research interests and this is reflected by the diverse projects in my lab.
 Our focus is at the level of phenotypes, but we make good use of molecular tools too.
 We tend to study animals that can be easily observed and manipulated in the field, but no taxa, habitats, or regions are considered out of bounds.